 Advertisements can now be inserted electronically into the screen and targeted to regional audiences -- different ads for different countries.
 It's called pixel plasticity.
 This has an enormous advantage to local promoters.
 Pointcasting and targeting increases the advertising revenue dramatically at both big and small events.

-At large events like a Fighters Online World Boxing Championship fight, the international companies will still have an interest in reaching the whole world by placing their advertising at the venue.
+At large events like a World MMA Championship fight, the international companies will still have an interest in reaching the whole world by placing their advertising at the venue.
 In the future, 70% of these signs may still be sold to international companies.
-But, 30% of the signs may now be sold on a local basis -- a huge additional revenue stream which can and should be shared with boxers and licensee-promoters.
+But, 30% of the signs may now be sold on a local basis -- a huge additional revenue stream which can and should be shared with fighters and franchisee-promoters.

 For example, a beer company in a New Zealand fighter's home country will not be interested in advertising to the worldwide viewing audience, but advertising to its regional market in New Zealand and Australia would have great value.

-With permission and revenue sharing with holders of the digital rights to the fights (the fighters and promoters), the new technology will enable the fans in the targeted areas watching the fight to see their country's local beer company advertisement on the mats and corner pads jn the boxing ring on their screens.
+With permission and revenue sharing with holders of the digital rights to the fights (the fighters and promoters), the new technology will enable the fans in the targeted areas watching the fight to see their country's local beer company advertisement on the mats and corner pads on their screens.

-Who gets this revenue now?
+Who currently gets this revenue?
 Television.
 How much is it?
-Television companies will say it's impossible to determine because of their accounting system and foreign exchange rates and that, in any event, it's included is the boxer's purse.
+Television companies will say it's impossible to determine because of their accounting system and foreign exchange rates and that, in any event, it's included is the fighter's purse.
 Sure.
 Ask for an audit.
 If you do, you may not fight or promote for them again.

 Assume each ad sign costs an average of only $10,000 per title fight, times 150 countries, times 12 title fights per year, the revenue stream from advertising quickly adds up.
 This is for the big events.

-The smaller shows with boxers from different countries can benefit even more.
-Fight fans watching a show with boxers on the card from Mexico, Brazil, and the U.S. will all watch the same picture, but the advertising signs will be in different languages for different countries.
+The smaller shows with fighters from different countries can benefit even more.
+Fight fans watching a show with fighters on the card from Mexico, Brazil, and the U.S. will all watch the same picture, but the advertising signs will be in different languages for different countries.

-Fighters Online U.S. Boxing Championships and World Championships
+U.S. MMA Championships and The World MMA Championships

-Targeted advertising by country presents a strong case for reforming competition models of professional boxing.
+Targeted advertising by country presents a strong case for reforming competition models of professional fight.
 ABC-TV attempted in 1976 to create a U.S. Boxing Championships which they envisioned would lead to international competition between teams of national champions in each weight class from each country and a super bowl of boxing -- The World Boxing Championships.
-With the growth of the boxing market in the world, a Fighters Online World Boxing Championships makes sense.
+With the growth of the MMA market in the world, a World MMA Championships makes more sense.
+Maybe both.

-This "Fighters Online Super Bowl" would be comprised of champions from scores of countries drawing millions of fans from each country -- and with today's technology, would provide an advertising revenue stream inconceivable to ABC-TV in 1976.
+This "MMA Super Bowl" would be comprised of champions from scores of countries drawing millions of viewers from each country -- and with today's technology, would provide an advertising revenue stream inconceivable to ABC-TV in 1976.